 1. Tips for Focusing

-If you are going to take quick shots, we recommend using DSLR cameras.
+If you are going to take quick shots, we recommend using DSLR cameras with good composition settings.
 The cameras come with continuous focusing features that allow tracking of moving subjects.
 Start by keeping your center focus point on the object as you hold the shutter halfway down.
 Doing this will find the trigger.
 As you follow your object on the viewfinder, you will notice the camera automatically adjusting the focus with the subject closing in.

 Once you are ready to obtain the image, continuously press down the shutter.
 Changing the burst from single-shot mode to the continuous high-speed style ensures more responsiveness, by providing more frames per second, which can capture the fastest of motions.